Frequently Asked Questions

 What was the spark?

-A few years ago, out of the blue, we got a call from a friend offering a no-strings-attached $30,000 grant with the charge to “do something awesome.”
+A few years ago, we got a call from a generous friend offering a no-strings-attached $30,000 grant with the charge to “do something awesome.”
 We’d always dreamed of traveling the country giving away books but were always daunted by the cost and complexity.
 The grant inspired us to think big and aim high.
-The result was the Busload of Books Tour.
+The result was the Busload of Books.

-How did you pick the schools you’re visiting?
+How do you pick the schools you visit?

-We’re partnering with First Book, a national literacy nonprofit that has spent the past thirty years providing free and low-cost educational materials to a nationwide network of educators.
+a national literacy nonprofit that has spent the past thirty years providing free and low-cost educational materials to a nationwide network of 600,000 educators.

-First Book invited a subset of their membership to apply for our Tour.
-From the 300 or so applications we received, we chose 52 schools.
+Every year, First Book invites a subset of their membership to apply for our Tour.
+From hundreds of applicants, we (painstakingly) choose ten schools.

-The selection process was incredibly difficult.
-Every applicant school could benefit from free books and an author/illustrator visit.
-Ultimately, we tried to prioritize schools where our visit and book giveaway might make the biggest impact while attempting to achieve a balance of school sizes, settings, and demographic profiles.
+The selection process is incredibly difficult.
+Ultimately, we try to prioritize schools where our visit and book giveaway might make the biggest impact while attempting to achieve a balance of school sizes, settings, and demographics.

 How will you serve schools you’re not visiting?

-Both!
-Built on a shared commitment to promoting literacy, a three-way partnership with First Book and Build-A-Bear will expand the Tour’s overall reach to 150,000 books.
-As we travel the country giving away 25,000 copies of our own books, a generous donation from Build-A-Bear Foundation will fund the distribution of 125,000 additional books through the First Book Marketplace—giving thousands of Title I educators the opportunity to select titles that best meet the needs of their communities.
+Yes!
+A three-way partnership with First Book and Build-A-Bear Foundation expanded the Tour’s overall reach from an original 25,000 to 150,000 books.
+As we traveled the country giving away 25,000 copies of our own books, Build-A-Bear Foundation funded the distribution of 125,000 more books through the First Book Marketplace—giving thousands of Title I educators in schools we didn’t visit the opportunity to select titles that best meet the specific needs of their communities.
+Build-A-Bear Foundation also provided 25,000 a free “reading buddy” teddy bears—one for each student in every school we visited.

-Yep.
-(Wish us luck.)
-Our friend Brian is converting a decommissioned 24-foot Thomas school bus into a rolling home for our family of six (plus dog).
-We’ll have a galley kitchen with toaster oven and hot plate, a cozy dining nook that converts to the “master bedroom,” and a 6’x10’ pop-up sleeping area for the kids on the roof.
-We won’t have a bathroom because there simply isn’t room.
-We’re operating on the premise that America has plenty of bathrooms.
+Our friend Brian converted a 24-foot Thomas school bus into a rolling home that somehow managed to fit our family of six people and two dogs.
+The bus has a galley kitchen, a cozy dining nook that converts to a “master bedroom,” and a 6’x10’ pop-up sleeping area for the kids on the roof.
+We don’t have a bathroom because there simply isn’t room.
+(Having sampled 917 over the course of our travels, we rate our nation’s solid bathrooms a solid B+.)

 What’s this about a research project?

-We’re working with the departments of education and sociology at Washington College to conduct the first-ever, large-scale study of how author/illustrator visits impact attitudes about reading and creativity among public elementary school students.
-The resulting data could create a powerful tool for administrators and teachers to fund and advocate for future literacy programming—and for teachers to make the most out of these experiences.
+The resulting data is providing powerful tools for administrators and teachers to fund and advocate for future literacy programming—and for teachers to make the most out of these enriching experiences.

 Meet our research team: